Edgerley-Franklin Urban Leadership Scholarship

 Freshman year award

 Developing Scholars are paid to do 10 hours of research per week.
-Research hours allow students to earn $1,000 per semester in their first year and $1,250 per semester in their second and third years for a total of $7,000 in additional earnings.
+Research hours allow students to earn $1,000 per semester in their first year and $1,250 per semester in their second and third years for a maximum of $7,000 in additional earnings.

 - High school GPA: 3.5 or above and

-- Have a strong record of community service and
+- Have a strong record of community service

 - Be a high school senior